Dyalog/ride/docs/customising_your_session.md

     - Show quit prompt

-        Select this to display a confirmation dialog box when exiting the RIDE session.
+        Select this to display a confirmation dialog box when exiting the Ride session.

     - Connect on quit

-        Select this to be returned to the RIDE-Dyalog Session dialog box on exiting a Session.
+        Select this to be returned to the Ride-Dyalog Session dialog box on exiting a Session.

     - Block cursor